-Why should you consider an Information Lifecycle Management plan?
+Why should you consider an Information Lifecycle Management (ILM) plan?

 The answer is simple.
 We live in a world where technological demands are increasing more than ever.
 As a result, the amount of data that companies are creating has increased exponentially.
 Americans use 3,138,420 GB of internet data every minute.
 Organizations are receiving data in many forms to all areas of the organization, including structured and unstructured data.
 Organizational leaders can use some of this data to help them make more effective business decisions, however much of the data can put the organization at risk.